PHCNetworks/phc-members/README.md

 	rails db:migrate

 #### Step 3 - Mount PHCMembers & Add Routes
-Mount PHCMembers by adding code below to your routes file.
+Mount PHCMembers by adding the code below to your routes file.

 	mount Phcmembers::Engine, :at => '/'